Georgy Gapon: Early life

-Move to St. Petersburg
+Move to Saint Petersburg

-St. Petersburg Theological Academy, attended by Georgy Gapon, was one of four religious academies of the Russian Orthodox Church.
+Saint Petersburg Theological Academy, attended by Georgy Gapon, was one of four religious academies of the Russian Orthodox Church.
 The school was a training facility for theologians.

 Gapon and his wife had two children in rapid succession, but his wife fell ill following the 1898 birth of the second child, a boy.
 She died not long afterward, and Gapon decided to leave Poltava to make a new life in the capital city of Saint Petersburg.
 Bishop Ilarion made a strong recommendation to Konstantin Pobedonostsev, Procurator of the Holy Synod, that Gapon be allowed to take the entrance examination to the Saint Petersburg Theological Academy despite his lack of the standard Seminary certificate.
 Gapon placed 16th of 67 applicants and was subsequently awarded a scholarship reserved for the top prospects at the school.
 He would be one of 235 students to regularly attend classes at the school in 1898.

-During his first year at the St. Petersburg Academy, Gapon became involved in missionary work for the church through the Society for Religious and Moral Enlightenment in the Spirit of the Orthodox Church.
+During his first year at the Saint Petersburg Academy, Gapon became involved in missionary work for the church through the Society for Religious and Moral Enlightenment in the Spirit of the Orthodox Church.
 As part of this activity Gapon helped to conduct religious discussions in industrial shops, mess halls, and lodging houses, bringing him into close contact with the urban proletariat for the first time.
 The tightly wound Gapon found the strain of missionary work plus the demands of academic life to be too great and fell into a state of acute depression and he began skipping classes.
 He withdrew from school on a medical leave of absence and spent almost a year in Crimea in an attempt to regain his psychological health.

-Gapon's status as a student at the St. Petersburg Theological Academy, one of the elite theological training institutions of the Orthodox Church, placed him in good graces with Bishop Nikolai of Taurida, who permitted Gapon to live in a monastery near Sebastopol without having to take monastic vows.
-In Crimea he met several prominent members of the Tolstoyan movement, all of whom were intensely critical of the Orthodox Church and urged Gapon to leave the priesthood.
-Gapon rejected this advice, choosing instead to return to course work in St. Petersburg in November 1899, renewed and reinvigorated.
+Gapon's status as a student at the Saint Petersburg Theological Academy, one of the elite theological training institutions of the Orthodox Church, placed him in good graces with Bishop Nikolai of Taurida, who permitted Gapon to live in a monastery near Sebastopol without having to take monastic vows.
+In Crimea, he met several prominent members of the Tolstoyan movement, all of whom were intensely critical of the Orthodox Church and urged Gapon to leave the priesthood.
+Gapon rejected this advice, choosing instead to return to course work in Saint Petersburg in November 1899, renewed and reinvigorated.

 Gapon became a religious teacher at the St. Olga children's orphanage in 1900 and became involved in working with factory workers and families impoverished by unemployment.